tigerfarm/arduino/README.md

 https://www.instructables.com/id/Universal-Remote-Using-ESP8266Wifi-Controlled/
 + Library: IRremoteESP8266?
 + Power on right side, G and 3V.
 + D4 or D2 for receiver.
-Sample uses: TSOP1738 IR reciever or some other IR recievers.
+Sample uses: TSOP1738 IR receiver or some other IR receivers.
 + The article also shows how to send infrared signals.

 + Video I used to get it working: